mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     Reduce the movement of an enemy minion by 1.
 If the target is nearby **Stun** it instead.

 name:     Flurry<br>
-text:     When this minion attacks, repair all of your artifacts by 1 durability.
+text:     Whenever this minion attacks, repair all of your artifacts by 1 durability.

 name:     Iceshatter Gauntlet<br>
 text:     Whenever your General attacks a **Stunned** minion, destroy it instantly.